-Conditions that you cannot see, such as those impacting the way you think, move and process information, can sometimes be the most difficult to understand and diagnose.
-That is where the experts with the neuropsychology program at the Kentucky Neuroscience Institute can help.
+Conditions you cannot see, such as those impacting the way you think and/or the way you absorb and process information, can be the most difficult to understand and diagnose.
+The experts with the neuropsychology program at the Kentucky Neuroscience Institute can help.

-Our neurocognitive diagnostic service team is trained to perform a spectrum of neurocognitive/neuropsychological evaluations to help diagnose cognitive deficits.
-These deficits may result from an array of causes, including neurodegenerative disorders, such as dementia, as well as cancer, epilepsy and head injury.
+Our neurocognitive diagnostic service team is trained to perform neurocognitive/neuropsychological evaluations to help diagnose cognitive deficits.
+These deficits may result from several causes, including neurodegenerative disorders such as dementia, stroke, Parkinson’s disease, cancer, epilepsy and traumatic brain injury.

-The neuropsychologists with our program also serve as attending faculty in neurology, leading programs such as epilepsy, headache and pain, memory and aging, movement disorders, multidisciplinary concussion, and stroke.
+Our neuropsychologists serve as attending faculty in the department of neurology, integrated with programs such as epilepsy, headache and pain, memory and aging, movement disorders, multidisciplinary concussion, and stroke.

-Clinicians with the neuropsychology program have a wealth of experience with conditions such as:
+Clinicians with the neuropsychology program have broad experience with conditions such as (but not limited to):

-Specifically, our team may perform a variety of tests to determine your state of health and the appropriate treatment plan for you.
-These tests may include cognitive and behavioral assessments, memory assessments, cognitive testing before and after deep brain stimulation, evaluation of cognitive health after a stroke, and health assessments after injuries sustained during falls, motor vehicle accidents or sports.
-Our clinicians also offer cognitive testing for individuals undergoing cancer treatment.
+Our team may perform a variety of tests to determine your state of health and the appropriate treatment plan for you.
+These tests may include cognitive and behavioral assessments, memory assessments for dementia, cognitive testing before and after brain surgeries, evaluation of cognitive health after a stroke, and assessments after injuries sustained during falls, car accidents or sports.
+Our clinicians also offer cognitive testing for patients undergoing cancer treatment.

-Neurocognitive testing involves paper and pencil tasks and may also include tests taken on a computer.
-The goal of these evaluations is to determine the relationship between your brain and behavior, mood and thoughts.
-You may be referred for this type of testing to diagnose conditions that may affect the brain or to monitor progress if you are undergoing rehabilitation or treatment to manage a brain condition.
+Neurocognitive testing involves manual tasks and may also include tests taken on a computer.
+The goal of these evaluations is to determine the relationship between your brain and behavior, emotion and thoughts.
+You may be referred for this type of testing to diagnose conditions that can affect the brain or to monitor progress if you are undergoing rehabilitation or treatment to manage a brain condition.

-If you are experiencing challenges such as confusion, memory loss, slower thinking or trouble concentrating, neurocognitive testing may help your healthcare provider get a clear picture of why these things may be happening.
+If you are experiencing challenges such as confusion, memory loss, slower thinking or trouble concentrating, neurocognitive testing may help your healthcare provider get a clear picture of why these things are happening.

 Why Choose UK HealthCare for Neuropsychology?

-Neurocognitive testing, also known as neuropsychological testing, is a comprehensive evaluation of the patient's cognitive status by specific neurologic domains, i.e., memory, attention, problem solving, language, visuospatial, processing speed motor, and emotion.
-Testing is mainly comprised of paper and pencil tasks and/or computerized tasks, done in a one-on-one setting.
+Neurocognitive testing, also known as neuropsychological testing, is a comprehensive evaluation of the patient's cognitive function by specific neurologic domains, i.e., memory, attention, problem solving, language, visuospatial, processing speed, motor, and emotion.
+Testing mainly consists of manual tasks and/or computerized tasks, done in a one-on-one setting.
 It is physically non-invasive.

 Assessing brain function

 As the brain controls specific neurologic domains, cognitive skills are often affected by many different types of brain-related health conditions.
-Accordingly, it is important for physicians and other health care providers to carefully assess the patient's relationship among brain, thought, behavior and mood.
-Neurocognitive/neuropsychological testing helps to clarify this picture, especially in the context of one's daily living or development.
+Accordingly, it is important for physicians and other health care providers to carefully assess the relationship among a patient’s brain, thought, behavior and mood.
+Neurocognitive/neuropsychological testing helps clarify this picture, especially in the context of one's daily living or development.

 When is referral from your doctor appropriate?

-Referrals are typically made to diagnose or rule out diseases of the brain.
-This information also helps to describe the identified condition's impact on the patient's daily functioning.
+Referrals are typically made to help diagnose or rule out diseases of the brain.
+This information also helps describe the identified condition's impact on the patient's daily functioning.
 Examples include traumatic brain injury, epilepsy, Parkinson's disease, multiple sclerosis, brain tumor, stroke, Alzheimer's disease and other types of dementia.
-The information gathered during this assessment will go to your doctor, and he or she will use this information to make decisions regarding your health care.
+The information gathered during this assessment will go to your doctor, and your doctor will use this information to make decisions regarding your health care.

-Some conditions, such as Alzheimer's disease and multiple sclerosis, cause patients to experience memory and thinking difficulties over time.
-If these types of conditions are diagnosed or suspected, a baseline evaluation with follow-up (usually yearly) may be useful in interpreting possible changes in one's disease condition.
+Certain conditions, such as Alzheimer's disease and multiple sclerosis, cause patients to experience memory and thinking difficulties over time.
+If these types of conditions are diagnosed or suspected, a baseline evaluation with follow-up (usually yearly) may be useful in interpreting possible changes in one's condition.

-Neurocognitive or neuropsychological testing is also beneficial in tracking progress for patients undergoing rehabilitation and/or to evaluate how effective a certain treatment is for them.
+Neurocognitive/neuropsychological testing is also beneficial in tracking progress for patients undergoing rehabilitation and/or to evaluate how the effectiveness of certain treatments.
 Neurocognitive or neuropsychological testing can help in planning educational and vocational programs as well.
-They can also assist in disability determination or for forensic (medical-legal) uses.
+They can assist in disability determination and also aid forensic (medical-legal) analysis.